ninewise/dissertation/umgap/components/seedextend.md

 seeds.
 Finally, the `seedextend` command will write out only those taxa contained in any of the extended seeds.

-Such a seed extend algorithm can be implemented as a lineair aggregation of a set of extended seeds and a single candidate extended seed over a list of taxonomic identifications, as shown in Algorithm
+Such a seed extend algorithm can be implemented as a linear aggregation of a set of extended seeds and a single candidate extended seed over a list of taxonomic identifications, as shown in Algorithm
 \ref{alg:seedextend}.